Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 Step 4.
 Recover data after macOS update

-Select the target files that were unknowingly lost during or after the update and click the "Recover" button to get them all back.
+Select the target files that were unknowingly lost during or after the update and click the "Recover" button to recover them.

 Common Reasons for Mac Not Starting in Safe Mode